 So you’ve hit the South Island and arrived in Christchurch – the Garden City.
 This is a great place to start your South Island adventure which is going to take you on a 10-day tour ending up in the adventure capital of the world – Queenstown.
 Let’s hope you’re all set and let’s GO!
-If you’re still in the planning stage of your trip, make sure you check out the great deals on car rental in Christchurch or our hire cars in Queenstown – we’re not New Zealand’s favourite rental car company for no reason!
+If you’re still in the planning stage of your trip, make sure you check out the great deals on car rental in Christchurch or our hire cars in Queenstown – we’re not one of New Zealand’s favourite rental car companies for no reason!

 - Route map with key locations